Can the stores be categorized by more than one taxonomy? Not multiple tags in a single taxonomy, but multiple tags from multiple taxonomies?

 However, WordPress Taxonomies are hierarchical.
 Therefore, you are able to assign all the attributes you need to your locations and use the parents of the branches to drive the user experience.
 The Power add-on has several UX components such as “drill down” menus that allow users to select a specific category by selecting a parent first then a child.

 The same 9 places with full address and latitude and longitude.
 Including latitude and longitude gets the locations online and active on the site faster.
 This was created from an Export CSV of the above Full Address file when we stripped the sl_id column and all the blank columns at the end, relabeled the header row to be user friendly.

 Locations are added to Store Locator Plus through the WordPress admin panel.

 After you have installed Store Locator Plus on your WordPress site you will see a menu entry for Store Locator Plus.
 Select “Locations” from the Store Locator Plus sidebar menu or tabs.

 If you do not have any locations in the system you will be brought to the Add sub-tab automatically.
 If you see a list of locations click “Add” in the subtab menu.

 Enter your location information.
 All entries are optional.
 If all fields are left empty the location will not be added.
 It is recommended that you enter a Name, City, and State (province) at a minimum.

-Store Locator Plus will ask Google’s Geocoding service to provide the latitude and longitude for the address you’ve entered.
+Store Locator Plus will send a query to the Google Map Geocoding service to provide the latitude and longitude for the address you’ve entered.
+You will need to obtain your own google API key if you are using the WPSLP plug-in and are not a MYSLP subscriber.
 The more details you provide for the address the more accurate Google will be on pinpointing the location.

 Note: You can set the map domain to further assist Google in pinpointing locations.
 The default is to lookup addresses with a United-States region influence.

-You can view the list of locations you have created by going to the Manage sub-tab on the Store Locator Plus Locations tab.
+You can view the list of locations you have created by going to the Locations/ List.